martido/dlnd-project-1/README.md

 In this project, you’re going to take a peek into the realm of neural network machine translation.
 You’ll be training a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.

+# Generate Faces

+In this project, you'll use generative adversarial networks to generate new images of faces.

 [1]: https://archive.ics.uci.edu/ml/datasets/Bike+Sharing+Dataset
 [2]: https://www.cs.toronto.edu/~kriz/cifar.html